Open House Festival

 South Street, Isleworth, TW7 7BG

-Recently refurbished well-executed and colourfully detailed example of Victorian reading and vestry rooms (1863) with added public hall by S Woodridge 1887.
+Well-executed and colourfully detailed example of Victorian reading and vestry rooms (1863) with added public hall by S. Woodridge 1887.
+Beautiful details inside and out.

 Getting there